The

 by.
 The rest settled down on cushions, hoping, I suppose, that

-happened next was pretty boring: Dad had apparently decided it
+next was pretty boring: Dad had apparently decided it was time to

-was time to talk about supplies, schedules, where we were heading from
+talk about supplies, schedules, where we were heading from here, and what

-need to test the engines, the warp engines.
-We've got cat food,
+to test the engines, the warp engines.
+We've got cat food, we've got

-we've got almost no human food, and need vitamins, ones that won't keep
+almost no human food, and need vitamins, ones that won't keep in the food,

-in the food, C for humans, taurine for cats, need new pilot chairs,
+C for humans, taurine for cats, need new pilot chairs, obviously need to

 But at this point there was an interruption ... from